 Popular retailers stocking a selection of home office desks include:

-4. Don't eat at your desk.
+And although it's tempting, don't eat at your desk.
 Step away from your desk for lunch to help take a proper break and prevent crumbs in your keyboard.